ann-biloyvan/todo_list/README.md

 # About the project

-This is a small responsive app to add and store your tasks.
+This is a small responsive React app to add and store your tasks.
 Besides adding tasks, a user can:

 1. mark a task as completed;
 2. sort tasks by name and date;